AceofSpades5757/valve-server-query/README.md

 # Description

-This package allows you to access the data provided by Valve's _Server Query_ and _Master Server Query_ (NOT SUPPORTED) protocols.
+This package allows you to access the data provided by Valve's _Server Query_ protocol.

 - BLAZINGLY FAST
 - TYPE SAFE